The Charlotte Observer: History

 The paper was founded in 1886 as the Charlotte Chronicle.
 The Chronicle was sold to Joseph Caldwell in 1892, and began appearing as the Charlotte Daily Observer on March 13, 1892.
 It was purchased by Knight Newspapers in 1955.
 Knight merged with Ridder Publications to form Knight Ridder in 1974.
 The Observer eventually became the fourth-largest newspaper in the Knight Ridder chain (behind The Philadelphia Inquirer and Daily News, Detroit Free Press and Miami Herald).
 In 1959, The Observer purchased The Charlotte News, Charlotte's afternoon newspaper.
 All operations were merged except editorial content, which was fused in 1983.
 The Observer ended circulation of the afternoon News in 1985.

 Current headquarters of The Charlotte Observer.

 McClatchy purchased most of Knight Ridder's newspapers, including The Observer, in 2006.
 This made The Observer a sister publication of the state's largest paper, The News & Observer of Raleigh; and of The Herald of Rock Hill, the primary newspaper for the South Carolina side of the metro area.
-As of spring 2008, it is the fifth-largest newspaper in the McClatchy chain (behind The Kansas City Star, Miami Herald, Sacramento Bee and Fort Worth Star-Telegram).
+As of spring 2008, it was the fifth-largest newspaper in the McClatchy chain (behind The Kansas City Star, Miami Herald, Sacramento Bee and Fort Worth Star-Telegram).
 McClatchy's share value has been in decline since the purchase.
 The stock has lost over 95% of its value, far worse than many remaining newspaper companies.

 On February 13, 2020, The McClatchy Company and 54 affiliated companies filed for Chapter 11 bankruptcy protection in the United States District Court for the Southern District of New York.
 The company cited pension obligations and excessive debt as the primary reasons for the filing.

 On March 7, 2020, the Observer made the Saturday edition digital only.
-In July 2024, the newspaper announced it will decrease the number of print editions to three a week: Wednesdays, Fridays and Sundays.
-The paper will also be delivered by the postal service instead of by carrier.
+In July 2024, the newspaper announced it would decrease the number of print editions to three a week: Wednesdays, Fridays and Sundays.
+The paper would also be delivered by the postal service instead of by carrier.